Knots Landing: Reruns

 Reruns of Knots Landing were first packaged into syndication for off-network broadcast in local markets by Lorimar in 1985.
 Before the show opening, each episode was preceded by a "Lorimar Presents" logo, followed by a narrated recap of the previous episode with the theme music played under.
 The first 190 episodes (the first eight seasons) were packaged in this manner, but only the first 160 episodes (the first seven seasons) were syndicated to local stations.

 Knots Landing later appeared on the cable channel TNT in September 1992 and ran through May 1993; as with the syndicated run, only the first 160 episodes (the first seven seasons) were broadcast.
 TNT would later become the first network to broadcast all 344 episodes of Knots Landing during its second syndication run of the series beginning in 1995.

 SOAPnet later acquired the rights to the series when it first went on the air in January 2000.
 Knots Landing has not been seen in United States syndication since SOAPnet quit broadcasting it in 2005.

-In August 2024, WB TV Primetime Soaps began airing this show on Amazon Prime Video Channels, which was previously named Freevee.

-In September 2024, the streaming platform Plex has made all episodes available for viewing (free of charge) with some embedded commercial breaks.